kirbyes/ECE434/hw02/ReadMe.md

 Create the executable by running the makefile with `make`.
 Then run the program with `./togglegpiolseek`.
 Takes in a sleep time as an argument.
 Uses gpio pin 11 on P9.

+## gpiod

+Results are summarized in the table above.

 ## Security

 * Changed the ssh port number from 22.
 * Set it up so that it would only accept ssh connections from on campus by using ACCEPT and DROP.
 * Edited the fail2ban config file so that it would reject ssh connections for 15 minutes after 2 failed attempts.

 ## Etch-A-Sketch